mbforbes/dotfiles/README.md

 # install emacs, etc. ubuntu says:
 sudo apt install emacs git

-# on mac, probably install iTerm2
+# on mac, probably:
+# - do software updates
+# - install iTerm2, vscode, omz, homebrew, iterm2 color profiles

 #
 # (1) meta
 #

-# copy in .bash_aliases, then activate them
-emacs ~/.bash_aliases
-source ~/.bash_aliases
+# bash setup was copied here, but now directly linking after cloning below. if quickly

-# copy in relevant .bashrc stuff then rebash
+# configuring foreign comp, just copy in some bash aliases
-erc
-rebash

 # maybe copy in .tmux.conf, though maybe not if you're using iTerm2 on this
 # computer or to access it. if you did, probably re-login?

+#
+# (1.5) zsh
+#

+# uhh, where should this go exactly?
+# - install omz, powerlevel10k
+# - install other omz plugins (zsh-syntax-highlighting)

 #
 # (2) ssh